-- Did you describe pedagogical decisions made before, during, and after instruction? - Did you explain what pedagogical choices made during this instruction demonstrate about your overall teaching practice? - Does the evidence show the activities are structured in a thoughtful and logical manner? - Have you cited examples that show you support all students?

-- Have you cited examples of teacher supports that promote student proficiency in comprehension for this specific content matter? - Have you cited examples of students demonstrating content-related analysis and evaluation? - ❖ Have you cited examples of students demonstrating meaningful expression of ideas?
+- Did you describe pedagogical decisions made before, during, and after instruction? - Did you explain what pedagogical choices made during this instruction demonstrate about your overall teaching practice? - Does the evidence show the activities are sequenced and structured in a way that promotes student achievement of learning goals? - Have you cited examples that show you support all students in developing the dispositions and skills necessary for developing English language proficiency? - Have you cited examples of teacher supports that promote student ability to communicate their intended meaning? - Have you cited examples of teacher supports which help these students advance their English language skills so that they engage in meaningful communication for a variety of purposes?